 Facebook is one of the most efficient ways to advertise online.
 Take your company’s analysis to the next level by adding Facebook Ads as a Source to Segment.

 This document was last updated on July 6, 2018.
-If you notice any gaps, outdated information or simply want to leave some feedback to help us improve our documentation, please let us know!
+If you notice any gaps, outdated information or simply want to leave some feedback to help us improve our documentation, let us know!

 From your workspace’s

 Give the source a nickname.
 The nickname is a label used in the Segment interface, and Segment creates a related schema name which you query against in your warehouse.
 The nickname can be whatever you like, but we recommend sticking to something that reflects the source itself, like

 Facebook Ads Prod.

 Click Create And Continue then Connect to OAuth into Facebook.

 Select which accounts you would like to sync (you may change this selection later).